 The £60M project included a range of infrastructure and non-infrastructure asset groups including raw water mains, intake pump stations and the water distribution system.
 Pell Frischmann was responsible for the majority of the Geotechnical Design, Structural Design, MEICA Design and the Civil Design of the offsite pipelines, including the waste gravity main.

-Due to the size and complexity of the project, Pell Frischmann and Arcadis formed a 50/50 partnership to deliver the project.
-To ensure that the scheme was a success, both companies undertook an extremely open and refreshing approach to the delivery of the project.
+Pell Frischmann and Arcadis formed a 50/50 partnership to deliver the project.
+This was due to the scheme’s size and complexity.
+Therefore, to ensure the scheme was a success, both companies undertook an extremely open and refreshing approach to the delivery of the project.
 By changing behaviours and working as one entity, the team was able to provide the very best of both companies in terms of global expertise, local specialists, IT and technology.
 This ethos was recognised and shortlisted for the 2017 British Construction Industry Award: Partnership Initiative of the Year.

 Mayflower WTW is recognised as SWW’s flagship project and Ofwat accepted the ‘exceptional item’ Business Case without challenge and commended the innovative approach to the project.
 The project benefits include: